 Parasites can slither up into your bloodstream through the bottom of the foot and migrate anywhere throughout the body.
 This can happen when you walk barefoot on ground contaminated by animals laced with parasites or if you wade through contaminated waters.

-What Are the Possible Signs?
+What Are the Possible Signs of Parasites?

 Anemia (Certain parasites thrive on blood.)